pwpgithub/On-The-Map/README.md

   * iOS 11.3 or later

 ### Overview
-- Authentication view for login.
+- An Authentication view for login.
 Users can choose to login with username and password or use Facebook login
 - After login, a Tap Bar controller displays students' location on a Map and a table view.
 - Users can add or edit user's location information and web link.
 - After user added location and weblink information and submitted, user's information will be saved on the server.